 - Robust, energised and balanced capabilities across the technical, commercial and financial spectrum

-- Ability to move swiftly and decisively to execute on accretive transactions, post a simplified and re-domiciled platform
+- Ability to move swiftly and decisively to execute on accretive transactions (both corporate and asset) from a simpler corporate transactional platform

-In Tanzania, we are pursuing a gas strategy underpinned by strong domestic demand fundamentals and our position as the leading domestic gas supplier in country.
+In Tanzania, we are pursuing a gas growth strategy underpinned by strong domestic demand fundamentals and our Joint Venture position as the leading domestic gas supplier in country.

-Our near-term focus (with Maurel et Prom, the Operator and TPDC our JV partner), is to unlock the latent value potential of our core producing Mnazi Bay asset through four key value triggers to enable line of sight growth to 130 MMscfd (gross) and beyond:
+Our near-term 2019-20 focus (with Maurel et Prom, the Operator and TPDC our JV partner), is to unlock the latent value potential of our core producing Mnazi Bay asset through four key value triggers to enable “line-of-sight” growth to 130 MMscfd (gross) and beyond:

 - Securing a full GSA to move to Commercial Operations Date “COD” declaration.
 As a result of the COD, the testing and commissioning period will end; and all terms of the GSA will become effective.